Irrelon/net.io/readme.md

 with JavaScript mobile native wrappers like CocoonJS where there is no access to the DOM.

 ## Why Net.io Instead of Socket.io?
-Socket.io is a great library for applications like chat and has built-in support for "channels" etc. Net.io is tailored more towards realtime gaming and high-performance apps that need to squeeze all the bandwidth out of a connection that they can.
+Socket.io is a great library for applications like chat and others that do not need to count every byte as precious.
+Socket.io also has built-in support for "channels" which makes sense when writing a chat-centric networking system.
+Net.io is tailored more towards realtime gaming and high-performance apps that need to squeeze all the bandwidth out of a connection that they can.
 Net.io reduces network overhead by intelligently encoding packets instead of adding to the data that a packet contains like Socket.io does.
 The Socket.io client also requires access to the DOM whereas Net.io can run in a non-DOM environment.

 ## Who Made Net.io?
 Net.io was written by Irrelon Software Limited for use with the Isogenic Game Engine (http://www.isogenicengine.com) and